medical gaslighting

 Assuming that about 50% of department chairs are narcissists (and it is much higher in the C-Suite), you will routinely be emotionally abused by your boss.

 I remember when they cut our 401k match, denied it several months later, and blamed us for poor performance (which was not true).
-Classic gaslighting from the overt narcissist CFO and covert narcissist CEO (once, they hired an incompetent CMO just to piss each other off—it was a sight to see).
+Classic gaslighting from the overt narcissist CFO and covert narcissist CEO (once, they hired an incompetent CMO to piss each other off—it was a sight to see).

 Expect to be emotionally abused as a physician (isn’t that the definition of residency?).
-Most commonly, your requests will just be ignored, and later you will be accused of never making the request.
+Most commonly, your requests will just be ignored, and later, you will be accused of never making the request.

 They say it is all in your head.
 It is all in your head!
 Where else would it be?